GiulioRossetti/cdlib/README.md

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2FGiulioRossetti%2Fcdlib.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2FGiulioRossetti%2Fcdlib?ref=badge_shield)

-``CDlib`` is a meta-library for community discovery in complex networks.
+``CDlib`` is a meta-library for community discovery in complex networks: it implements algorithms, clustering fitness functions as well as visualization facilities.
-Moreover, it implements a wide set of partition evaluation measures as well as predefined visualization facilities.
+Moreover

 ``CDlib`` is designed around the ``networkx`` python library: however, when needed, it takes care to automatically convert (from and to) ``igraph`` object so to provide an abstraction on specific algorithm implementations to the final user.